vikash-bhardwaj/react-image-lazy-load/README.md

 `originalSrc` is useful when you want the image tag to be loaded first with any loader/placeholder image.
 This prop becomes required if prop `loaderImage` is set to true for the component.
 This expect the original image SRC which should replace the loader/placeholder image once original image gets loaded.

+### addNoScript
+Type: `Boolean` Default: `true`

+`addNoScript` controls adding a noscript Tag to wrap the actual image so that it supports SEO requirements to inndex actual Images.

 #### offset
 Type: `Number|String` Default: `0`